cybertraining-dsc/reu2022/project/fastapi.md

 Assignment:

-* Use pedantic to create acomputer that contains temperature and load and implement it
+* Use pedantic to create a computer that contains temperature and load and implement it
 * Use a regular python class to define dynamically access to temperature and proceessor load and contrast the implementation with the one where you use pedantic